SAFEGUARDING AND CHILD PROTECTION POLICY

 Parental advice is available here- https://www.thinkuknow.co.uk/11_13/Need-advice/Gaming/

-In school we ensure that we have suitable filtering and monitoring systems in place, as described in Keeping Children Safe in Education 2018.
+In school/college we ensure that we have suitable filtering and monitoring systems in place, as described in Keeping children Safe and the Prevent Duty.

 PROCEDURES AND RECORD-KEEPING